mfbz/rift-js/docs/specs.md

 ## Example Use Case

 1. Dev hosts widget at <https://quiz.mydapp.com>
-2. Dev shares `rift://quiz.mydapp.com` in a tweet (either as a link or plain text)
+2. Dev shares `rift://quiz.mydapp.com` in a tweet as text
 3. User sees the URI in a tweet or on a site
 4. Harpoon sees the URI → injects the iframe (after approval)
 5. Iframe UI calls: